 “You don’t say.”
 I rotate my arms in forward circles, wincing reflexively.
 Each one feels fifty pounds heavier.
 “Man, I am tired…not sleepy, but just totally beat down…”

 He gives a sympathetic nod.
 “Walk slowly—that should help.”

 “Okay.”
 My gait is stiff and bow-legged.
 “Ugh…how do you get used to this?”

 Gyrax shrugs.
 “If your perception is flexible, it can expand to meet nearly any circumstance.
 Your body and aura will naturally follow.”

 “I see.”
 My muscles creak and pull, drawing a groan from my chapped lips.

 After a few laps around the foyer, my legs start to loosen.
 Awesome—for a minute there, I was afraid I was going to turn into Abe Simpson, complete with a limp and quavery voice.
 I’m still sore, but not the kind of sore where I think twice about moving.

 “Nice.”
 I circle my arms and crack my neck.
 “Much better—I can run and fight at least.”

 “Good.”
 Gyrax eyes Nyanti and Erany, who are chatting quietly.
 “You will have to do both soon enough.”

 “But not if Nyanti summons the Elemental, right?”

 Gyrax grins. “ ‘Be dust upon your breath.’ ”

 “Yessir,” I agree.
 “And if you can’t breathe, then sack up and give it a try, because you might just hit it out of the park.”

 “Good man.”
 He claps my shoulder and gives it a squeeze.
 “Nyanti will do the brunt of the work.
-Erany and I will provide assistance.
-Everyone else will stand guard.”
+Erany and I will provide assistance while everyone else will stand guard.”

 Lucky pipes up: “Oy!
 When are you mages going to summon Arinia?”

 “I’ve been accused of worse throughout the years.”
 Lucky stretches his arms directly overhead, then places his hands on his back and arches his spine, eliciting a bony crack from his lower vertebrae.
 “Ah.”
 He twists his neck from side to side.
 “Much better.”